Jing-yilin/E2M/README.md

 python -m pip install -r requirements-dev.txt
 ```

-First, you should install `postgresql@15.0`:
+First, you should install `postgresql@15.0` and `libreoffice`:

 #### 🐧Ubuntu

-1. Install PostgreSQL 15:
+1. Install PostgreSQL 15 and LibreOffice:

     > Reference: [How to Install PostgreSQL On Ubuntu](https://www.linuxtechi.com/how-to-install-postgresql-on-ubuntu/)